TUDelft-PRIME-Books/Linear-Algebra/Chapter8/QuadraticForms.md

   q(\vect{x}) = \vect{x}^TI_n\vect{x} = \vect{x}^T\vect{x} =x_1^2 + x_2^2 + \ldots + x_n^2 = \vect{x}\ip\vect{x}.
 $$

-For this quadratic form, it is clear that it will only take on nonnegative values.
+For this quadratic form, it is clear that it will only take on non-negative values.
 And that

 $$
    q(\vect{x}) = 0   \quad \iff \quad  \vect{x}=\vect{0}.